Delroy Grant

 Delroy Easton Grant (born 3 September 1957) is a Jamaican convicted serial rapist who committed a series of burglaries, rapes and sexual assaults between October 1992 and May 2009 in South East London in England.

 Grant, also known as the Minstead Rapist and later the Night Stalker, is thought to have been active since 1990.
 He had a distinctive modus operandi, preying primarily on elderly women who lived alone.
 He is suspected of over 100 offences from 1990 to 2009.

 In 1998, the Metropolitan Police launched Operation Minstead with a dedicated team to investigate the crimes, based at Lewisham police station.
-As of 2005, the operation was the largest and most complex rape investigation ever undertaken by the Metropolitan Police.
+By 2005, the operation was the largest and most complex rape investigation ever undertaken by the Metropolitan Police.

 On 24 March 2011, Grant was found guilty of 22 offences.
 The following day he was given four life sentences and ordered to serve a minimum of 27 years in prison.

 Operation Minstead was dramatised in the second series of the British television show Manhunt, based on the memoirs of former Detective Chief Inspector Colin Sutton, first broadcast in 2021.